Some of our members own their own solar or wind generation.

 We do not buy back power from you at same rate we sell it because our rate includes more than just the cost to produce power.
 We need to set rates that allow us to also pay for our infrastructure, debt service, employees, maintenance, outage response and more.

-You can find more information, including an interconnection application at www.verendrye.com and clicking in the Energy Services tab.
+You can find more information, including an interconnection application on this page.
 Contact Member Services at 852-0406 if you have questions.